Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: XPER vs. SHAP

 where $\hat{\varepsilon}_i = y_i - \hat{f}(x_{i,1})$ is the prediction error of the model for individual $i$.
 See Appendix \ref{proof_XPER_SHAP_example} for the proof.
-As we can see, a positive XPER value can be associated to either a positive or negative SHAP value.
+As we can see, a positive XPER value can be associated with either a positive or negative SHAP value.
 If the prediction error and the SHAP value are both positive (negative), it means that this variable contributes to reduce the spread between the predicted value and the target value, which results in a positive XPER value.
 Therefore, a positive and a negative SHAP value can both lead to a positive XPER value.
-Moreover, as the individual performance and the predictions of the model does not have the same domain, except in the case where $G\left(y_i;\mathbf{x}_i;\delta_0\right) = \hat{f}(\mathbf{x}_i)$, the magnitude of SHAP and XPER values can be very different from one to another.
+Moreover, since the individual performance and the model predictions do not share the same domain, except in the case where $G\left(y_i;\mathbf{x}_i;\delta_0\right) = \hat{f}(\mathbf{x}_i)$, the magnitude of SHAP and XPER values can differ significantly.

 Although designed at the individual level, the SHAP method is also used to assess the effect of the features at the global level by taking the mean of the absolute SHAP values for each feature.
 We have: